 In some cases, a company-wide L&D overhaul might be needed, starting with identifying new, more relevant, learning and development goals for employees and extending to creating more personalised digital learning experiences that are flexible and accessible from anywhere.
 This could be through bespoke eLearning courses delivered through an LXP, on-the-job micro-learning opportunities, mentoring schemes or structured training.

 Getting feedback on your employee experience is one of the best ways to refine and adjust it to meet the needs of your people.
 Lots of employers might shy away from asking for feedback, but without it you’ll find the task of identifying and fixing problems within the journey much harder – and your solutions might not always hit the mark.

 There are many different ways of getting feedback from your employees.
 It can be done through one to one meetings with managers, or with online employee surveys.
-Lots of employee engagement and experience platforms also offer insights into the success of employee initiatives and how much your staff are interacting with certain tools or internal communications.
+Lots of employee experience platforms also offer insights into the success of employee initiatives and how much your staff are interacting with certain tools or internal communications.

 Employee feedback isn’t a ‘one and done’ exercise either.
 Instead, it should be a continuous process built into your employee experience framework that gives you key insights at the different touchpoints of the employee journey.

 Designing and refining your employee experience requires a holistic, personalised approach that aims to understand what your employees need, want and expect from an employer.
 While there isn’t a one-size-fits-all solution to this, there are ways and means of better understanding your people and adjusting the employee journey in line with that.